Aro1914/Trivia-API/backend/README.md

 `GET '/api/v0.1.0/categories'`

-Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category.
+If the request argument quiz is set to `true`, then only categories that have questions assigned to them are returned, else by default all categories are returned.

-- Request Arguments: None
+- Request Arguments: quiz- type boolean, default false
 - Returns: An object with a single key, `categories`, that contains an object of `id: category_string` key: value pairs.

 ```json